Home Traffic MonetizationMistakes 12 Website Monetization Mistakes, and How to Avoid Them

 A common misconception among publishers is that “more ads” equals “more money.”
 That’s not true.

-💡 Avoid ad density and combile formats
+Avoid ad density and combine formats

-It is worth to use different placements and sizes of banners, too.
-E.g., a 728x90px format comes above the content, that of 300x250px is for the sidebar, and one format left for the the footer part.
+You can place several banners on a single page.
+But please avoid high ad density (multiple formats placed together).
+It is worth using different placements and sizes.
+E.g., a 728x90px format comes above the content, that of 300x250px is for the sidebar, and one format left for the footer part.
 Another example is when you place a couple of native banners’ sections in a long-form article.

-• Popunders and banners
+• Popunders and banners,

-• Native ads and push ads
+• Native and push ads,

-• Popunders and Social Bar
+• Popunders and Social Bar, and more.

 2. Your blogposts are sliced with multiple native ads

-3. You use too many ad formats simultaneously
+3. Too many ad formats at once

-Second, multiple ad formats make it harder for you to assess the productivity of each of them.
-You risk failing to identify the most efficient ones and miss the most irritating.
+Second, it makes it harder for you to assess the productivity of each of them.
+You risk failing to identify the most efficient ones and missing the most irritating.

-It’s best to start with a single format, then add another, analyze the results, and study your audience’s reaction to each separate ad unit.
+It’s best to start with a single format, then add another, analyze the results, and study your audience’s reaction to each separate unit.

 5. Ad formats don't fit your traffic type